Khushali1808/Placement_prediction/README.md

 A simple web application to predict whether a student is likely to get placed based on CGPA, aptitude score, communication skills, and project experience.

-Built with Flask (backend) and Streamlit (frontend) using a Logistic Regression model.
+Built with Flask (backend: ) and Streamlit (frontend: ) using a Logistic Regression model.

 Features
 Predict placement chances with a few inputs.